 Web server (local)

 We strongly recommend installing Nginx for your web server on your local.
-While Magento Commerce supports Apache, Magento Commerce Cloud uses Nginx.
+While Adobe Commerce supports Apache, Cloud for Adobe Commerce uses Nginx.
 To have your local as close to cloud installations as possible, install and configure Nginx.

 The following packages may also be helpful for your PHP installation: